arieaton/comp333_hw1/README.md

 Contents of our directory: We have an index html file which dictates the structure of our main webpage.
 In addition, we have three other html files which function as secondary webpages.
 We have a css file called stylesheet.css.
 We also have images that we use in our sites in their own folder.
 How to run: We have been running the code locally in our browsers.

+We used ChatGPT to help us with some of the styling.